Future of nuclear

 Small Modular Reactors (SMRs) are a potential future direction of nuclear energy, as they provide a potential way to de-carbonise energy in cities and the industry.
 The small size and safety features not requiring power (e.g. relying on natural circulation, gravity) may enable the construction of SMRs near cities or industrial complexes, which makes it easier to use them for providing heat.
 The potential serial construction would reduce prices and enable reliable construction schedule.

 VTT is actively studying SMRs.
 We coordinate the ELSMOR project for European SMR licensing practices.
+We are starting up an ecosystem for companies interested in SMR’s.
 We make feasibility studies of SMR technology in the local energy networks for both power and heat production or connected to an industrial plant.
 We also provide services for evaluating technologies and supporting companies in their roadmapping.

 Small modular reactors and fusion energy could be the future of nuclear.